 - an advance payment was received, any refund will be made directly to you

 If you are not happy with our decision or if we don’t accept your request for review, you can choose to apply to the Administrative Appeals Tribunal for a review of our decision.
-You should contact the Administrative Appeals Tribunal to discuss your situation.
-The Tribunal can be contacted at:
+Contact the Administrative Appeals Tribunal to discuss your situation at:

 The Administrative Appeals Tribunal

 In your capital city

 When you return your completed Medicare history statement, we must confirm that the correct services have been identified.

 If we think that you may have missed services for your injury or illness, we are required by law to send you a letter asking you to review your Medicare history statement again and return it to us within 28 days.
 If we don’t receive a revised statement back from you by the due date, or if we think the services relating to your injury or illness have still not been identified, then all services on the Medicare history statement will be counted or deemed as relating to the injury.